-Have you ever sat there at your desk, sitting in your computer chair and look at the total amount of what a blogger makes and suddenly your jaw drops.
+Have you ever sat there at your desk, sitting in your computer chair as a beginner blogger and look at the total amount of what top bloggers make and suddenly your jaw drops.

 Wait…what the HECK?!
 They make THAT much?!

 Oh, if I had that much money, I’d put it to good use.

 I’d really do great things with a blogger salary like that.

 I wonder why THEY make so much and I don’t.